Mountain Bike Handlebar Width Calculator

 WARNING:

 Keep in mind to only cut half of the length you want to reduce your bar per side!
-I’ve seen riders cut 100% of the amount on each side resulting in a handlebar way to short.
+I’ve seen riders cut 100% of the amount on each side resulting in a handlebar way too short.

-For example, let’s say your bike came with a 800mm bar.
+For example, let’s say your bike comes with an 800mm bar.
 You want to cut it down to 780mm.
 That means it gets 10mm shorter on each side.
 Please don’t cut off 20mm (800 – 780) anywhere …

 Measure twice, cut once.

-This calculator is a tool designed to help riders find the optimal handlebar width for their mountain bike based on their height and gender.
 Proper handlebar width is important for both comfort and control when riding a mountain bike, as it can affect your riding position, leverage, and overall bike handling.

 The specific formulas used are based on median body and limb ratios of adult men and women.
 It takes into account the average proportions of a person’s height, arm length, and shoulder width to provide a handlebar width recommendation that should generally be suitable for most riders.

-However, it is important to note that individual body and limb proportions can vary significantly from the average.
 Riders with relatively long or short limb lengths may find that the calculator’s sweet-spot recommendations are not perfectly suited to their specific needs.

 A rider with longer arms, shorter feet or wider shoulders, might prefer a wider handlebar.
 While a rider with shorter arms, longer feet or narrow shoulders may prefer a narrower handlebar.